cycjimmy/vue-h5-audio-controls/README.md

 [![jest][jest-image]][jest-url]
 [![npm license][license-image]][download-url]

 * Simple h5 music controller for vue.
-[Demo][github-pages-url]
-* @cycjimmy/vue-h5-audio-controls is based on [@cycjimmy/h5-audio-controls](https://github.com/cycjimmy/h5-audio-controls).
+[Demo][github-pages-url].
-* This plugin extends @cycjimmy/h5-audio-controls to support vue@2.
+* This plugin extends [@cycjimmy/h5-audio-controls](https://github.com/cycjimmy/h5-audio-controls) to support vue@2.
 Its rendering mode is still DOM.

 ## How to use
 ### Install